kjlarocca/CRUDAPP2025/README.md

 2. Backend Setup <br>
 A. Navigate to the backend folder: cd backend <br>
 B. Install dependencies: npm install <br>
-C. Create a .env file in the backend directory with the following content: <br>
+C. ** If file does not exist, Create a .env file in the backend directory with the following content: <br>
 DB_HOST=localhost <br>
 DB_USER=inventory_user <br>
 DB_PASSWORD=your_password <br>